BFrizzleFoShizzle/CopyRVAPlugin/README.md

 # CopyRVAPlugin
 CopyRVAPlugin is a [Cutter](https://github.com/rizinorg/cutter) plugin that streamlines the process of getting the Relative Virtual Address of a function or instruction.

+Tested on Windows Cutter release 2.2.0

 ### Install
 Copy to your Cutter native plugin directory.